Quantum thermodynamics of the spin-boson model using the principle of minimal dissipation: Results

 \subsection{Biased ($\varepsilon \neq 0$), adiabatic ($\Delta/\omega_c>1$) regime}

-We conclude our discussion with results for the biased case in the adiabatic regime $(\Delta / \omega_c > 1)$.
+We conclude our discussion with results in the adiabatic regime $(\Delta / \omega_c > 1)$.
 In this regime, the spin-boson model exhibits a more complex behavior \cite{Thoss2001}, characterized by oscillatory coherent decay and non-Markovian dynamics \cite{Wenderoth2021} over a larger range of parameters.
-The effective Hamiltonian $K_S(t)$ takes the general form of Eq.\ \eqref{kse5}.
+Here, we discuss results for finite energy bias $\varepsilon \neq 0$.
+The unbiased adiabatic case shows very similar results to the biased adiabatic case.
+The effective Hamiltonian $K_S(t)$ in the biased adiabatic case takes the general form of Eq.\ \eqref{kse5}.

 Fig.\ \ref{fig:ksead} shows the elements of $K_S(t)$ for different parameters.
 Notably, the time scale over which a steady state is reached is significantly longer than in the non-adiabatic regime.
 Furthermore, the real part of $K_S(t)$ is less sensitive to the temperature.
 These two findings are a consequence of the frequency mismatch between system and bath in the adiabatic regime: Since $\Delta>\omega_c$, the energy levels of the system are located in the high-frequency tail of the spectral density $J(\omega)$ (Eq.\ \eqref{eq:debye_spectral_density}), corresponding to a less efficient system-bath coupling and processes which are largely independent on temperature.